 Seals consist of intraformational siltstone and shale of the Walkandi and Peera Peera formations.

 Potential trapping mechanisms are dominantly structural (faulted anticlines).

 There is no estimate of undiscovered resources.

-Five PELs are held by Tri-Star Energy Company or their subsidiaries.
 Figure 4 above shows the licence status at the time of publication.
 For more information on current licences please refer to Holders of Petroleum and Geothermal Tenements in SA information sheet

 Cotton TB, Scardigno MF and Hibburt JE eds, 2006.
 The petroleum geology of South Australia.
 Vol. 2: Eromanga Basin.
 2nd edn.
 South Australia.
 Department of Primary Industries and Resources.
 Petroleum Geology of South Australia Series.

 Moore PS, 1986.
 Jurassic and Triassic stratigraphy and hydrocarbon potential of the Poolowanna Trough (Simpson Desert Region), northern South Australia.
 In: Gravestock DI Moore PS and Pitt GM eds, Contributions to the geology and hydrocarbon potential of the Eromanga Basin.
 Geological Society of Australia.
 Special Publication, 12:39-51.

 Powis GD, 1989.
 Revision of Triassic stratigraphy at the Cooper Basin to Eromanga Basin transition.
 In: O’Neil BJ ed, The Cooper and Eromanga basins, Australia.
 Proceedings of the Cooper and Eromanga Basins Conference, Adelaide, 1989.
 Petroleum Exploration Society of Australia, Society of Petroleum Engineers, Australian Society of Exploration Geophysicists (SA Branches), pp.265-277.